turingschool/backend-curriculum-site/module3/lessons/resume_ and _portfolio.md

 * Build a working draft of your resume that is both technically focused and ATS-Friendly
 * Learn how a portfolio can showcase your skills, projects, and personal brand to potential employers.
 Set up your Turing portfolio

+This is a self-paced lesson that will help you build your réume draft It is designed to take between 60 and 90 minutes to complete but feel free to move through it at your own pace.

 ## Important Sections in a Technical Resume
 ### Header